-Leaves can be harvested when needed, or they can be collected and dried for keeping.sd
+Leaves can be harvested when needed, or they can be collected and dried for keeping.

-It is thus better to harvest older leaves first because the younger leaves aren’t as fragrant.
+- It is thus better to harvest older leaves first because younger leaves aren’t as fragrant.

-Finally, remember that bay laurel leaves can be used fresh and dried, and for the dried one they can be used whole or powdered.
+Finally, remember that bay laurel leaves are great spices both fresh and dried.
+For the dried ones, use them either whole or powdered.

-Fresh laurel leaves tend to be a bit more bitter.
+Fresh laurel leaves tend to be a bit more bitter and more fragrant.